zellij-org/zellij/.github/ISSUE_TEMPLATE/bug_report.md

 `/tmp/zellij/zellij-log/`

-To the extend you are comfortable with.
+To the extent you are comfortable with.

+Also please add the size in columns/lines of the terminal in which the bug happened.
+You can usually find these out with `tput lines` and `tput cols`.

 And the name and version of progams you interacted with as well as the operating system.